-The Compensation Committee of Belden determines, approves and reports to the Board on compensation for the Company's elected officers and oversees senior management succession planning.
+The Compensation Committee determines, approves and reports to the Board on compensation for the Company's elected officers and oversees senior management succession planning.
 The Committee reviews the design, funding and competitiveness of the Company's retirement programs.
 The Committee also assists the Company in developing compensation and benefit strategies to attract, develop and retain qualified employees.
-The Committee operates under a written charter approved by the Board.
+The Committee operates under a written charter approved by the Board and is composed only of independent directors.